 The money laundering offences can include the concealing, disguising, arranging, acquisition, use and possession of the proceeds of criminal activity.
 The offences are laid down in Part 7 of the Proceeds of Crime Act 2002.

 All members in practice are required to comply with current money laundering regulations, or equivalent if practising outside the UK.
-(See a list of jurisdictions considered to have anti-money laundering systems equivalent to the UK).

 Use the right hand navigation to find out about the regulations, how to be supervised for anti-money laundering compliance with CIMA, how to understand risk, and resources on guidance and training.